natehiatt/covid_vax_project/README.md

 ## Data Understanding
 We began with six datasets total, all providing data at the county-level.
 These datasets are provided below and in our data folder.
 Our target variable is the latest (as of May 2023) available cumulative data on completed primary series vaccinations by county, from the CDC.
-Our **six** predictors are county-level demographic data: 2020 Presidential election results from a github repository; race and age from the Census; poverty, median household income, and educational attainment from the USDA Economic Research Service.
+Our predictors are county-level demographic data: metro (urban) status from the same CDC dataset; 2020 Presidential election results from a github repository; race and age from the Census; poverty, median household income, and educational attainment from the USDA Economic Research Service.
 - [CDC: COVID-19 Vaccinations by County](https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh/about_data) (468.8MB)
 - [Census Datasets](https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-detail.html)
 - [USDA Datasets](https://www.ers.usda.gov/data-products/county-level-data-sets/)